Reverendissimo/asocial/KEY_EXCHANGE_GUIDE.md

 ## **Key Management Architecture**

 ### **Your Setup:**
-- **You have multiple private keys** (one per group)
+- **You have multiple writer keys** (one per group)
-- **You share the same public key** with everyone in each group
+- **You share the same writer key** with everyone in each group
-- **Family gets your "Family" public key** (same key for all family members)
+- **Family gets your "Family" writer key** (same key for all family members)
-- **Work colleagues get your "Work" public key** (same key for all work colleagues)
+- **Work colleagues get your "Work" writer key** (same key for all work colleagues)

-### **Contact's Setup:**
+### **Recipient's Setup:**
-- **Each contact imports your group's public key**
+- **Each recipient imports your group's writer key as a reader key**
-- **They assign the key to the corresponding group** in their extension
 - **Extension automatically matches** keys to messages using the key ID
+- **No manual assignment needed** - key ID does the matching

 ## **Visual Example**

 ```
-Your Groups:                    Contact's Imported Keys:
+Your Writer Key Groups:        Recipient's Reader Keys:
 ┌─────────────────┐            ┌─────────────────────┐
-│ Family Group    │            │ Your Family Key    │
+│ Family Group     │            │ Your Family Reader │
-│ - Private Key   │            │ - Same Public Key  │
+│ - Writer Key     │            │ - Same Writer Key  │
-│ - Public Key    │ ──────────→│   for ALL family   │
+│ - Key ID: ABC123 │ ──────────→│   for ALL family   │
 └─────────────────┘            │   members          │
                                └─────────────────────┘
 ┌─────────────────┐            ┌─────────────────────┐
-│ Work Group      │            │ Your Work Key       │
+│ Work Group       │            │ Your Work Reader    │
-│ - Private Key   │            │ - Same Public Key  │
+│ - Writer Key     │            │ - Same Writer Key  │
-│ - Public Key    │ ──────────→│   for ALL work      │
+│ - Key ID: XYZ789 │ ──────────→│   for ALL work      │
 └─────────────────┘            │   colleagues        │
                                └─────────────────────┘
 ```